mxro/ajMicroSync/ajMicroSync/src/main/resources/documentation.md

     <!-- one.end -->
     Content not under version control.

-appjangle Micro Sync will have determined a globally unique identity for the text snippet you have marked.
+appjangle MicroSync will have determined a globally unique identity for the text snippet you have marked.

-Any changes made to the text file, will from now on be uploaded to the cloud every time appjangle Micro Sync is run.
+Any changes made to the text file, will from now on be uploaded to the cloud every time appjangle MicroSync is run.

 ## Further Operations